cearls/timberland/README.md

   ├── style.css
 ```

-To create a new component, add a new flexible content field layout.
-Then, create a directory in `theme/components` named the same as the field layout name.
-Add your `index.twig` and optional css and js files and it's ready to be used on a page.
+To create a new block, create a directory in `theme/blocks`.
+Add your `index.twig` and optional css and js files and it's ready to be used with the WordPress block editor.
+Add editable fields by creating a new ACF field group and setting the location rule to your new block.
+You can now use these fields with your block in the block editor.

 ### Accessing Data

-You access your component's data in the index.twig file by using the `data` variable.
-The example below shows how to display a component's field.
+You access your block's data in the index.twig file by using the `fields` variable.
+The example below shows how to display a block's field.
 We'll use "heading" as the example ACF field name, but it could be whatever name you give your field.

-`{{ data.heading }}`
+`{{ fields.heading }}`

 Here's an example of how to loop through a repeater field where "features" is the ACF field name and the repeater field has a heading field.

 ```
-{% for feature in data.features %}
+{% for feature in fields.features %}
 {{ feature.heading }}
 {% endfor %}
 ```